EnzoUbaldoPetrocco/ExperimentalRoboticsLab/README.md

     - Camera width must be enough to compensate some error in the investigation;
     - It is a slow mechanical process;
 - There are no dynamic obstacles in this environment.
 It could be a right way of testing the environment, since it is a more precise approximation of reality;
+- Navigation is not very fast, arm introduces an imbalance part of the robot;
+- Random waypoint navigation does not perform very well, an approach which takes into account the waypoint relative position and navigation time would be better;
+- User Interface may help in start and restart the game.

 ### Possible improvements
+Improvements are divided in the following way: optimizations and realism.
+#### Optimization
 - Ros Controllers could be trajectory ones.
 They would simplify investigation phase;
-- Reasoner could be a trade off of the two, in order to be more flexible;
+- Reasoner could be a trade off of the Armor general one and my custom solution, in order to be more flexible, but faster and safe;
+- Motors can be optimized in order to be as fast and stable as possible;
+#### Realism
+- Environment lacks of obstacles for arm movements;
+- Dynamic objects must be introduced;

 ## Author
 The author of this repository is [Enzo Ubaldo Petrocco](https://github.com/EnzoUbaldoPetrocco/ExperimentalRoboticsLab): i'm a student of robotics engineering in the University of Genova (s4530363); if you have some issues please contact me: